Skip to content

 • Conversation Observability Refresh capability — Refresh the conversation_observability DB: observed sessions metadata, session-attributed commits, session-attributed file writes (with dirty-state snapshot), and session-attributed GitHub PR activity.
 Stale-only by default; pass stale_only=false to force every recent session to re-load.

 • Conversation Observability Summarize capability — DEPRECATED — legacy v1 entry.
 Generates LLM topic summaries for stale Claude Code sessions in batches.
-No-ops when conversation_observability.summaries.use_incremental is true (the v2 queue worker handles refresh on the 5-min cadence; see summarization_worker_tick).
+No-ops while the on-by-default Session Summaries policy is active (the queue worker handles refresh on the 5-min cadence; see summarization_worker_tick) — i.e. unless the user opted out.
 Preserved for rollback compatibility and as an MCP-callable v1 path; new callers should use summarization_worker_tick or wait for the natural cron drain.

 • Conversation Observability Summary Get capability — DEPRECATED ALIAS — use session_summary_get instead.
 Same callable, shorter canonical name.
 Look up the cached tldr + topic summaries for one session_id; returns None when nothing has been summarized yet.